Hardiness zones

 Propagation: Cutting

-Disease and pests: Trunk heart root, bacterial canker
+Disease and Pests: Trunk heart root and bacterial canker.

-In south (India) and southeast Asia, silkworms are reared for silk production with mulberry leaves as a food source.
+Bio-industrial uses: In southern and central sections of (India) and southeast Asia, silkworms are reared for silk production with mulberry leaves as a food source.
 Thai silk is especially famous for it's exotic luster, clothes made from it can last for centuries.
 In the U.S., the Shakers, a religious sect, once attempted several times to establish silk production at their colonies in Kentucky and other states.
 After failing several times with native tree species, the Shakers imported white mulberry trees, planting around the village and harvesting the leaves to feed the worms.
 The silk industry again failed, but the white mulberries became naturalized throughout the eastern United States and will naturalize in Phoenix only in mesic, flood irrigated portions of the city.